Fitness to study

 • discuss support available

-• help students to successfully continue their studies where it is safe and realistic for them to do so.
+• help you to successfully continue your studies where it is safe and realistic to do so.

 There may be occasions, however, where the outcome is temporary suspension or withdrawal from studies.